VibeCoder01/AnsibleArchitect/README.md

 # Ansible Architect

 Ansible Architect is a Next.js application that helps you design and visualize Ansible playbooks.
 It provides a drag-and-drop builder, playbook validation, and YAML export so you can create automation tasks quickly.
+Provides an Inventory Graph Visualizer.

 ## Prerequisites